lisaychuang/lisaychuang.github.io/_posts/2017-06-26-my_first_ruby_cli_gem_travel-inspiration.markdown

 I decided to name my Ruby CLI Gem: **travel_inspiration**

 ## My Ruby Gem provides:
-1. A CLI with an interfact that users can interact with
+1. A CLI with an interface that users can interact with

 2. Scrape data from Lonely Planet's website